Things to do - Tunisia - Africa

 How to structure Tunis without turning it into a checklist sprint

-• Choose one anchor sight first
+• Start with one real anchor

 Zitouna Mosque in Tunis